 - Carbon Monoxide (CO) – Exposure to CO from wildland fire smoke or from other sources (such as exhaust from chainsaws, engines, or pumps) may lead to a variety of symptoms including impaired vision and judgement, headaches, and fatigue.
 In extreme situations, high levels of exposure can cause asphyxiation, which can lead to death.

-- Fine Particulate Matter (PM) – Wildland fire smoke contains very small particles or PM which can penetrate deep into your lungs.
+- Fine Particulate Matter (PM) – Wildland fire smoke contains very small particles (PM) which can penetrate deep into the lungs.
 Long-term exposure can affect the lungs and heart, especially in individuals with underlying health issues (e.g., high blood pressure, high cholesterol), smokers, and those who work in stressful environments.

 - A variety of other chemicals, such as polycyclic aromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs), are also present in wildland fire smoke.
 These may further increase your risk of short-term or even long-term health effects.

 - COVID-19 – Susceptibility to COVID-19 resulting from smoke exposure has not yet been specifically studied, but related studies show exposure to wildland smoke can lead to an increased susceptibility to respiratory infections, including pneumonia and bronchitis.
 Additionally, severity of infections or symptoms may be increased due to the respiratory tract’s immune responses to smoke exposure.
 Thus, it’s assumed that risk of COVID-19 infection would be high for firefighters with respiratory issues resulting from wildland smoke exposure.